India's main opposition protests rising prices, lack of jobs - NewsBreak

 India's main opposition protests rising prices, lack of jobs

-Thousands of Indians rallied on Sunday under key opposition Congress party leader Rahul Gandhi , who made a scathing attack on Prime Minister Narendra Modi 's government over soaring unemployment and rising food and fuel prices in the country.
+NEW DELHI — (AP) — Thousands of Indians rallied on Sunday under key opposition Congress party leader Rahul Gandhi, who made a scathing attack on Prime Minister Narendra Modi's government over soaring unemployment and rising food and fuel prices in the country.

 Gandhi accused Modi of pursuing policies benefitting big business groups at the expense of small and medium industries and poor farmers and workers.